 Could not copy file. wp-db-backup/wp-db-backup.php.

-You now have successfully created a Windows Server File System Resource Manager file screen, enabled the file screen and denied a file from being saved on your file system.
+You now have successfully created a Windows Server File Server Resource Manager file screen, enabled the file screen and denied a file from being saved on your file system.

 Some WordPress plugins are vulnerable to one or more vulnerabilities, whether it’s SQL injection, Cross Site Scripting (XSS) or something else.
 When vulnerabilities aren’t addressed and resolved, those plugins shouldn’t be allowed to be used in a secure hosting environment.

 Windows Server provides File Screens in the File Server Resource Manager to enable you to disallow and block those plugin files, and in this tutorial I showed you how to set up and enable such an File Screen.
 This secures your WordPress site on IIS.